Hey, I’m Alex…

 Tell me a bit about yourself?

-The most important thing to know about me is I see my job as teaching, not instructing.
+I see my job as teaching, not instructing.
 That means I am dedicated to working with you, the person in front of me, not some idea of a body that we’re taught is the ideal.
 Can’t touch your toes?
-I don’t care.
+Ok!
 Tore your ACL in a ski race?
-Ugh, how painful - and I’m glad you’re ok!
+Ugh, how painful!
 Haven’t exercised in ten years?
 That’s fine!
 Now, let’s address your aches and pains and get you moving.

 As a teacher, I want you to be able to apply what we do in class to the rest of your life and feel better in and about your body.
 I like to think of it as teaching skills vs. teaching to the test.